 The London program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-The Chicago London program is designed for University of Chicago undergraduates in good standing with a strong interest in British literature and culture and with some coursework in this area.
+The program is designed for University of Chicago undergraduates in good academic and disciplinary standing with a strong interest in British literature and culture and with some coursework in this area.
 It is not required that English be a student’s major subject at Chicago, though students concentrating in those fields will likely find the program to be especially attractive and profitable.
 In general students should present a solid academic record and demonstrate the kind of maturity that is necessary to participate successfully in a program abroad.

 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.